blueag8/Photography_Website/README.md

  - Gitpod for development
  - Git and GitHub- used for version control
  - Heroku for deployment
+ - Frameworks
+    - Bootstrap
+   - Font-Awesome Icons
+- Google-Fonts

+Gitpod IDE

 ## Deployment